Partnerships & R&D Pilots

 - General public

-We develop a repeatable method for multisensory artworks that can be responsibly exhibited — not a standalone device.
+XperiBase develops a repeatable method for multisensory artworks that can be responsibly exhibited in cultural spaces.
+It is not a standalone device, but a physical art-tech approach combining artistic practice, engineering and inclusive access.

 Discuss a pilot or partnership

-We welcome discussions with cultural venues, accessibility organisations, universities and funders.
-Contact us to define scope, timeline and next steps.
+We welcome discussions with cultural venues, accessibility organisations, universities, research groups, R&D coordinators and funders.